My own personal recollections are many. Where should I begin?

 This is one of the reasons I am so pleased if other people actually like it and have got something from it.

-The world is a big place and we are all everything and if we do come back – if we do re-incarnate, not to keep going on about that! –
+do come back – if we do re-incarnate, not to keep going on about that! –

 then we have been lots of different sexes, not being men all the time or not being women all the time; we’ve been everything, and every